JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 ### Hidden Features Outdoors

-Some areas of the Dolmenwood campaign map contain hidden features which go unnoticed by a party simply wandering past.
+Some areas of the Ouran campaign map contain hidden features which go unnoticed by a party simply wandering past.
 Hidden features can be found by searching—see [[Travel#Searching Hexes]].

 ### Hidden Features in Dungeons